imagegenius/docker-amp/README.md

 From what i've tested srcds does not work.
 I get this error message:

     segfault at 0 ip 0000000029af3e13 sp 00000000ff8e8a80 error 6 in engine_srv.so[2992b000+2d3000]

-so if anyone knows how to fix this open a issue!
+so if anyone knows how to fix this open an issue!

 If you are able to get an untested module working, please make an issue about it so we can add it to the tested list and create an example